Welcome to the Lair of

 • Speaking of Nobel's, the Swedish Academy has a sort of mini-Nobel for those areas (like mathematics) not covered by the Nobel, the Crafoord Prize.

-• Muddying the waters is the Clay Mathematics Institute, which is offering $ 1 million each for seven Millenium Problems.
+• Muddying the waters is the Clay Mathematics Institute, which is offering $ 1 million each for solutions to seven Millenium Problems.

 Writing